simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     in the IdP metadata.

 `encryption.optional`
-:   Whether or not we may continue to sent an unencrypted assertion if the SP has no encryption certificate.
+:   Whether or not we may continue to send an unencrypted assertion if the SP has no encryption certificate.
     The default value is `FALSE`.

 `encryption.blacklisted-algorithms`